Wisekin/sikry-25/progress/To-do.md

 How it works: The old
 CacheManager
  was designed to track an access_count for each cached item.
 When the cache reached its size limit (e.g., 1000 entries for a "starter" plan), the pruning function would run and delete the 10% of entries that were accessed the least.)

+ * **Usage-Based Pruning:** This feature helps

+ * **The feature to redirect the user google if the AI and fallback  failled to find a match** is not supported in your current schema because it depends on a database structure that